-Safeguarding Children and Young People - A Short Guide for Club Members
+8.18.
+Appendix 18 - Safeguarding Children and Young People - A Short Guide

-Lee-on-the-Solent GC is committed to ensure that the sport of golf is one within which children and young people involved can thrive and flourish in a safe environment and that all children, young people and adults at risk have a fun, safe and positive experience when playing golf.
+BCLGA is committed to ensure that the sport of golf is one within which children and young people involved can thrive and flourish in a safe environment and that all children, young people and adults at risk have a fun, safe and positive experience when playing golf.

-Lee-on-the-Solent GC is an affiliated member of England Golf and follows the England Golf Safeguarding Children and Young People Policy and procedures.
+BCLGA follows the England Golf Safeguarding Children and Young People Policy and procedures.